We visited Rodney Parade to hold an event with GUINNESS PRO12 rugby rugby side the Newport Gwent Dragons.

 The journalists posed some really challenging questions for the players and had clearly researched and planned some well thought out questions.

-The best asked question who was Ruby from St.Josephs Primary school won the opportunity to be a mascot at a Dragons game at Rodney Parade.
+The best asked question won the opportunity to see a Dragons game at Rodney Parade and also had a signed ball.

 When the pupils return to school they will use all the information they had learnt at the event along with the responses from the players to write and design their article.